 How to Write a Business Letter

-What should you include in a professional business letter examples written for business purposes?
+What should you include in professional business letter examples written for business purposes?
 A business letter is a formal document with a set structure.
 As you can see from the examples below, a business letter has a very defined format.
 A business letter contains contact information, a greeting, the body of the letter, a complimentary closeness, and a signature.

 What size font should be used to determine the width of the font?

-In general, it is wise to keep the body of your business letter straight and concise.
+- In general, it is wise to keep the body of your business letter straight and concise.

-Explain why you’re writing in your first paragraph,
+- Explain why you’re writing in your first paragraph,

-Provide more specifics in the next paragraph and
+- Provide more specifics in the next paragraph and

-Use the closing paragraph to revise the reason for your writing
+- Use the closing paragraph to revise the reason for your writing

-Thanks for reading, and probably mention the follow-up plan
+- Thanks for reading, and probably mention the follow-up plan

 Business letter types